Stool233/logseq-store/pages/TLA+.md

 	- ![image.png](../assets/image_1654690895760_0.png)
 		- After r has aborted, no RM can ever commit; and the TM should eventually take a TMAbort step.
 		- In practice, r would inform the TM that it has aborted so the TM knows it should abort the transaction.
-		- But the optimization isn't relevant for implementing -
+		- But the optimization isn't relevant for implementing TCommit.
+	-
+	-
 	-
 	-